Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film

 The Golden Globe Award for Best Supporting Actress – Series, Miniseries, or Television Film is an award presented annually by the Hollywood Foreign Press Association (HFPA).
 It is the Golden Globe Award given in honor of an actress who has delivered an outstanding performance in a supporting role on a television series, miniseries or motion picture made for television for the calendar year.
 The award was first presented at the 28th Golden Globe Awards on February 5, 1971, to Gail Fisher for her role in Mannix.
 It was presented under the title Best Supporting Actress – Television Series before changing to its current title in 1980.
-Starting with the 80th Golden Globe Awards, the category has been split into two categories: Comedy/Drama Series and Limited or Anthology Series or Television Film.
+For the 80th Golden Globe Awards, the category was split into two categories: Comedy/Drama Series and Limited or Anthology Series or Television Film.

-Since its inception, the award has been given to 49 actresses.
-Jennifer Coolidge and Julia Garner are the current recipients of the awards for their respective portrayals of Tanya McQuoid in The White Lotus and Ruth Langmore in Ozark.
+Since its inception, the award has been given to 56 actresses.
+Jessica Gunning is the current recipient of the award for her portrayal of Martha Scott in Baby Reindeer.
 Valerie Bertinelli, Laura Dern, Faye Dunaway, and Polly Holliday have all won the most awards in this category with two each.
 Rhea Perlman has been nominated for the award on six occasions, the most within the category; she lost all six times.